 Bodies corporate (such as companies) and state governments can also make FOI requests.

 More information about making an FOI request is available in FOI Fact Sheet 6 — How to apply and in the FOI Topics pages.
-Advice for agencies about making information available outside the FOI Act in the first instance, known as ‘administrative access’, is available in FOI Agency Resource 14 — Access to government information: administrative access schemes.
+Advice for agencies about making information available outside the FOI Act in the first instance, known as ‘administrative access’, is available in FOI Agency Resource 14 — Access to government information: administrative access.

 FOI disclosure log